 Many types of treatments have been tried over the years.
 Unfortunately, research has shown that none of them makes a big difference to the course of the illness.
 That is why treatment is supportive, whilst the child's immune system kills the virus.

 Can bronchiolitis be prevented?

 RSV infection, commonly responsible for bronchiolitis, causes many coughs and colds in adults and children.
 It is impossible to avoid it totally.
 It may be sensible to keep young babies away from people with coughs and colds.
 However, this is often not possible.
-There is a vaccine available but it is only administered to babies and children with severe chest or heart conditions or problems with their immune system.

 Breastfeeding and not smoking may be protective